BeepLoop/online-tictactoe/README.md

-# Multiplayer TicTacToe (under development)
+# Multiplayer TickTackToe (under development)

 ## Description
-An online multiplayer tictactoe game made with vanilla JavaScript and Socket.io
+An online multiplayer ticktacktoe game made with vanilla JavaScript and Socket.io

+## TODO
+*   [x] initialize game board in the server
+*   [x] initialize memory storage of players
+*   [x] create new game functionality
+*   [x] join a game using game ID functionality
+*   [x] notify players when opponent leave the game
+*   [x] send the game data from server to client after both player connected to the game
+*   [x] implement turn-based system for picking tiles
+*   [x] color the tiles the players have selected
+*   [x] players should be unable to pick selected tiles
+*   [ ] determine if a player have won
+*   [ ] notify if a player won
+*   [ ] implement restart function